 Here is another snippet from a different site:

 “A new beginning is predicted by angel number 1111.
 It’s a sign that you’re about to have a fresh start.
 Now that your wishes have been answered, it’s time to move on to the next phase of your life.
 The entire Universe is standing by your side!“

 Uhhhh ok?
 So, basically you can make these numbers up to whatever you feel like or think works out.

-Ok, so now you have the gist of what angel numbers are.
-Let’s go back a little and see where their origin comes from.
+Ok, I hope this has given you the gist of what angel numbers are.
+Now, let’s go back a little and see where their origin comes from.